solita/solita.github.com/_posts/2021-05-20-devs-be-like.md

 For a junior developer, having some hobby projects to show can be that crucial thing to land that first job.
 I never had anything special or grand in my Github.
 I had some css stuff and, if I recall correctly, a very sad skeleton of a project.
 I definitely could've invested more in those.
 But for me, they were there just to show possible employers, that I've done _something_.
 Since I joined Solita in 2017, excluding some university courses, I haven't done _any_ programming whatsoever that I wasn't paid to do.

 Most employers want some kind of proof of a person's skills as a developer before making any decisions about hiring.
 Therefore, maintaining some projects or such are most probably an asset when thinking about switching jobs.
 Personally, I just can't find the motivation to do any of that.
-Maybe if I wasn't this content at Solita and felt the need to find another job, I might actually do something about it.
+Maybe, if I wasn't this content at Solita and felt the need to find another job, I might actually do something about it.

 ## Keeping your job